Welcome, Multai Load Balancer.

 - Latency Distribution graph, which is an aggregated and more clearer view of percentile graph, so you will understand how your application really acts

-- Target Group: The logical group of servers to get traffic from a RoutingRule.
+- Target Group: A logical collection of Targets that get traffic from a RoutingRule.

 How does it work?

-We provide you with a server image that can be deployed in any cloud provider or even in your own datacenter.
-Servers that are launched from this image act as MLB nodes.
-The MLB is then completely managed from a simple to use console that acts to control and configure your MLB nodes to load balance your applications.
-MLB is intelligent enough to ensure that MLB nodes that have more compute resources will receive more traffic than MLB nodes with less compute resources.
+We provide you with an installation script that can be deployed in any cloud provider or even in your own datacenter.
+Servers that are launched using this script act as Runtime Nodes.
+The MLB is intelligent enough to ensure that Runtime Nodes that have more compute resources will receive more traffic than RuntimeNnodes with less compute resources.

-Once your MLB nodes are up and running, you can start creating Balancers for your applications.
-Each balancer will have it’s own ID, CNAME, and analytics that you can view in a powerful dashboard.
-You can view your request counts, average latency, number of targets hosting your application, health of your targets, HTTP 200 requests, HTTP 500 requests, and load balancer 500 requests.
+Once your Runtime Nodes are up and running, you can start creating Load Balancers for your applications.
+Each Load Balancer will have it’s own ID, CNAME, and analytics that you can view in a powerful dashboard.
+You can view your request counts, average latency, the number of Targets hosting your application, the health of your Targets, HTTP 200 requests, HTTP 500 requests, and load balancer 500 requests.